-There are natural ways to help add stability to homemade skin and body care products, but they aren't equivalent to their chemically-laden commercial counterparts.
-Fortunately, we can create small batches to use up quickly or choose natural preservatives to include in our creations.
+There are natural ways to help add stability to homemade skin and body care products, without the drawbacks of their chemically-laden counterparts.
 The key is understanding your ingredients and process.
 We hope these five tips help you get started!

-5 Tips for Preserving Handcrafted & Natural Body Care Products:1.
-Keep it Clean
+5 Tips for Preserving Handcrafted & Natural Body Care Products:

-Instead of powerful preservatives we really just need attention to cleanliness.
+Attention to cleanliness is key to maximizing shelf life.
 Use clean, sterilized jars and containers.
 If you are recycling containers, make sure they've been washed well with soap and hot water.
 If you are ordering new tins, jars, and bottles, it's still a good idea to wash them before use.
 We like to add a bit of white vinegar for extra measure and allow the containers to dry completely before use.
 A dishwasher does a great job of cleaning and sterilizing too!
 Make sure there are no bits of food or other particles in the containers before you use them.
 This goes for jars used for oil infusions too—bacteria and moisture can make oils go rancid fast.

 Putting dirty hands into jars of salve or lotion will also introduce bacteria and shorten the shelf life.
 For salves, it’s a good idea to give your hands/fingers a quick wash before dipping in.
 For oils, consider using a bottle with a flip top or pump to cut down on the chances of introducing grimy things.
 Regardless, keep container lids closed tightly between uses.